abhikumar22/MYBLOG/README.md

 # MYBLOG
-**MYBLOG** *is a blogging platform where user can share their views about something and moreover the platform is socially integrated with* *facebook and twitter for providing the flexibility to the user at the time of login*
+**MYBLOG** *is a blogging platform where user can share their views about something and moreover the platform is socially integrated with* *facebook, google and twitter for providing flexibility to the user at the time of login*

-## OVERVIEW OF THE PROJECT
+## OVERVIEW OF THIS PROJECT

 > Front End :-
 - HTML